gregorio-project/gregorio/fonts/README.md

 Support for Gregoria has been dropped.

 [Gregoria](http://www.anatoletype.net/projects/gregoria) cannot be used by Gregorio directly (although it was the primary goal of Gregorio when it was created).
-As the font is not free, it's not possible to use the same process as [caeciliae](http://marello.org/caeciliae/), because it would require to distribute a modified version.
+As the font is not free, it's not possible to use the same process as [Caeciliae](http://marello.org/caeciliae/), because it would require the distribution of a modified version.